MGS-Developers/my-mgs/README.md

 ```

 And you're done!
 Open Android Studio (or your preferred IDE, but Android Studio definitely gives the best experience) and open the new `mymgs` directory.

-## Testing QR code
-When you first open the app, you'll be prompted for a QR code.
-You can get one [on this website](https://my-mgs-app.web.app), which we'll be giving to teachers to use.
-The password, of course, is `pythoniscool`.